SasmitC/ROS_Udacity_NanoDegree/Project3_Where_Am_I/Readme.md

 └── Readme.md
 ```

-### Project Overview, Setup Instructions and Implementation of the project
+### Project Overview Setup Instructions and Implementation of the project
 This project utilizes the ROS AMCL package in order to accurately localize a mobile robot inside a map in the Gazebo simulation environment.
 It can be divided into several tasks such as -

 + To create a ROS package that launches a custom robot model in a custom Gazebo world